6 min read read

 Splitting Nested JSON Structures

-Not all JSON files are flat arrays.
-If your file has multiple top-level keys with different data types, you'll want to split by key rather than by array index.
+Not all JSON files consist of flat arrays.
+Files with multiple top-level keys containing different data types require splitting by key rather than array index.

 Say your file looks like this: